 Next is Buggy, who had taken over a town.
 Luffy beats him and sends him flying.
 He could always just stay the course.
 However, Buggy being Buggy, he holds a grudge and starts following Luffy instead.
 This also happened to Alvida, who joined Buggy.

-Crocodile looks this way, too, but a miniarc revealed that after Luffy defeated him, Crocodile lost interest in the outside world, which is why he didn't bother escaping with most of the rest of the officer agents.
+Crocodile looks this way (while his loss of Shichibukai status means he can no longer operate out in the open without drawing attention of the Marines, his criminal organization still exists), too, but a miniarc revealed that after Luffy defeated him, Crocodile lost interest in the outside world, which is why he didn't bother escaping with most of the rest of the officer agents.
 However, when he heard about the Whitebeard War, and when Luffy showed up on Level 6 too late to rescue his brother, he offered his power to help them escape, his interest rekindled by a chance to strike back at the pirate who ruined his dreams of becoming King.
 And with that pirate's death, he's ready to give it another shot; the last we heard from Crocodile, he was headed towards the New World again.

 On the topic of Alabasta, there's Nami's Clima-Tact; Usopp had made it little more than a tool for parlor tricks, but the Tornado Tempo...what was it he said?